For some people, drinking in moderation can be beneficial. But at higher levels, it's deadly.

 When it comes to alcohol, women are at a disadvantage that has very little to do with body size: A 250-pound woman is more likely to be damaged by alcohol than is a 140-pound man.
 That's because women absorb alcohol much more efficiently after it is consumed.
 Women also have higher levels of the liver enzyme that breaks down alcohol in the body, which allows them to metabolize alcohol about 20% faster than men.
 Although faster alcohol metabolism may seem to be an asset, it isn't a good thing.
 Much of the damage done to the body is caused not by alcohol itself but by acetaldehyde, a highly reactive byproduct of alcohol metabolism.
 When alcohol is broken down quickly, as it is in women, more of this toxic chemical is produced in less time, causing more damage.

 Health benefits, still debated

 Regardless of whether you drink beer, wine or spirits, the possible beneficial (and harmful) effects of alcohol are the same.
 However, there is some controversy about whether red wine has additional heart benefits that stem from something other than its alcohol content.
-Red wine and red grape juice, for that matter has high levels of flavonoids, natural chemicals that act as antioxidants and may decrease the harmful effects of "bad" LDL (low-density lipoprotein) cholesterol.
-There is still disagreement about whether red wine offers special benefits for heart health, relative to other alcohol types.
+Red wine — and red grape juice, for that matter — has high levels of flavonoids, natural chemicals that act as antioxidants and may decrease the harmful effects of "bad" LDL (low-density lipoprotein) cholesterol.

 Heavy drinking can have additional health consequences.
 The quantity of alcohol that has been considered heavy drinking has varied from one study to another.
 Most doctors currently consider "problem drinking" to be regular consumption of more than 14 drinks per week (or more than 4 drinks in 1 day) if you are a man and more than 7 drinks per week (or more than 3 drinks in 1 day) if you are a woman.